-Top news and stories, including the latest Research and NDSC Data Story from the Price Center for Social Innovation in February 2019.
+Top news and stories, including the latest Research and NDSC Data Story from the Price Center for Social Innovation in April 2019.

 News We’re Making

 The history of immigration in Los Angeles is complex and intermingled with a history of unjust policies and untold stories.
 Today, Los Angeles County is home to nearly 3.5 million immigrants, over a third of the county’s total population according to the American Community Survey (ACS).
 Although Los Angeles is one of the most diverse cities in the country, ethnic-rich communities are segregated and often socially and economically isolated.
 Recently, Los Angeles declared itself a sanctuary city – a symbolic gesture of supporting the immigrant population and committing to protect their rights.
 Taking leadership on immigrant integration can make Los Angeles a model for welcoming immigrants culturally, politically, and institutionally.

 Food and water are two of the most basic needs to sustain human life.
 While food insecurity is an issue often associated with international development and aid, it affects people throughout the U.S. and Los Angeles County.
 Households who report low quality, variety, or desirability of diet are considered to have low food security, while households who report disrupted eating patterns and reduced food consumption are considered to have very low food security.
 On top of malnutrition and hunger, food insecurity has been associated with obesity, chronic diseases, stress, depression, and overall degraded physical and mental health, as food insecure households must often resort to buying less expensive foods that are high in calories but low in nutritional value.